 If your transmission slips when first starting the car, it can be a very frustrating experience, especially if it happens frequently.
 This is something that car owners do not want to experience because transmissions are quite expensive.
 In this blog post, I will be discussing six possible causes of transmission slipping when starting your car.
 By understanding the root of the problem, you can work on fixing it and restoring your peace of mind while driving!

-Transmission slip when first starting the car can be due to low transmission fluid, clogged transmission filter, hardened clutch piston seals, a faulty solenoid, bad torque converter, and worn-out clutch plates.
+Transmission slip when first starting the car can be due to low transmission fluid, a clogged transmission filter, hardened clutch piston seals, a faulty solenoid, a bad torque converter, and worn-out clutch plates.

 Transmission Slips When First Starting The Car [6 Possible Causes]